cudoventures/cudos-network-docs/src/learn/README.md

 The governance module inherited from CosmosSDK currently supports:

 - Proposal submission: Users can submit proposals with a deposit.
 Once the minimum deposit is reached, proposal enters voting period
-- Vote: Participants can vote on proposals that reached MinDeposit
+- Voting: Participants can vote on proposals that reached MinDeposit
 - Inheritance and penalties: Delegators inherit their validator's vote if they don't vote themselves.
 - Claiming deposit: Users that deposited on proposals can recover their deposits if the proposal was accepted OR if the proposal never entered voting period.

 Please visit the [Proposals page](https://explorer.cudos.org/proposals) to find out more on active proposals.

-For full guides on how this all works, please read [the official CosmosSDK docs](https://docs.cosmos.network/master/modules/gov/#contents)
+For full guides on how this all works, please read [the latest CosmosSDK docs](https://docs.cosmos.network/master/modules/gov/#contents)

 ### Faucet

-The Cudos Network Faucet is a way for any user of the Somniorum testnet to be able to claim some free test CUDOS for use as gas within the test network.
-Each address can claim their allocation of test CUDOS once, if you require tokens please visit [this page](https://explorer.cudos.org/faucet).
+The Cudos Network Faucet is a way for any user of the Somniorum testnet to be able to claim 10 free test CUDOS for use as gas within the test network.
+Each address can claim their allocation of test 10 CUDOS once, if you require tokens please visit [this page](https://explorer.cudos.org/faucet).

 ## Wallet